haskell-nix/hnix/README.md

 # hnix

-Haskell parser, evaluator and type checker for the Nix language.
+Parser, evaluator and type checker for the Nix language written in Haskell.

 ## Contents